KodeWorker/openvino_mo/readme.md

 2. What's in the mo directory?

 This directory is acually copied from the openvino/tools/mo in the virtual environment.
-In order to freeze the tool properly, the following files are modified:
+In order to freeze the tool properly, the many files were modified, and hidden imports were introduced.
-- mo/main.py
-- mo/convert_impl.py
-- mo/utils/cli_parser.py
-- mo/utils/find_ie_version.py
-- mo/utils/version